Homer (not Simpson)

 As a founder, the last thing you want is another leader.
 What you need is an inspirational team member, who won't seek to override your authority or disrupt your company hierarchies.
 A mentor should be able to assess the existing circumstances, which can be particularly difficult in today's technological environment, where relevant experience might be scarce.
 As a successful entrepreneur, they'll also have contacts, and may help you connect to valuable or supportive networks.

 The internet has made society more of an open source environment, where we're not so afraid to share.
-Some universities (notably MIT with its Venture Mentoring Service) and volunteer initiatives such as Score already recognize the value of a mentoring relationship, and platforms are beginning to spring up where mentors and mentees can come together for their mutual benefit.
+Some universities (notably MIT with its Venture Mentoring Service) and volunteer initiatives such as Score already recognise the value of a mentoring relationship, and platforms are beginning to spring up where mentors and mentees can come together for their mutual benefit.
 Using such a service might help to fill the gap between formal training programs and what your particular startup needs, in terms of advice and encouragement.
 Mentors can contribute industry knowledge and financial expertise, and at the same time can themselves learn about newer business practices and what it's like to be a startup in today's economic climate.

 Too Many Cooks?